 Willing Warriors dramatically expanded the scope of its services on July 4, 2015, by opening the Warrior Retreat at Bull Run as a temporary “home-away-from-home” for recovering service members and their families.
 The special programs and services offered at the retreat are designed to inspire the warrior’s in the journey to rebuilding their lives.
 The original small group of volunteers has grown into a coalition of individuals, small businesses, corporations, churches, and other organizations throughout Northern Virginia that help to provide the services we offer.

-Provide cost-free retreat stays and programs that positively impact wounded, ill, or injured service members, disabled veterans, and their families.
+Provide cost-free retreat stays and programs that positively impact wounded, ill, and injured service members, disabled veterans, and their families.